 Any email sent to us, including any attachments, may be monitored by the CAA for reasons of security and/or monitoring compliance with CAA policies.
 Email monitoring or blocking software may also be used.
 Please be aware that it is your responsibility to ensure that any email you send to us is not in breach of any law or regulation.

-To make an enquiry, please contact the relevant department or use our enquiry form.
+To make an enquiry, please contact the relevant department.

 When we receive a complaint or report from a person we may create a record containing the identity of the complainant and any other individuals involved.